FEU-TECH-Advance-Web-Design-Ramirez/AWD-FINALS-VOLCANION/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- The project consists of testing final activity
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+- The purpose of this activity is for us to demonstrate the application of AWD topics

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
 - Parallax transition
 - Transactional